Auth & identity

 We’ll cover how this all works under the hood in a later section.

 OAuth simply doesn’t provide enough assurance that the right resources are only accessible by the right people.
-Because these gaps limit OAuth’s ability to serve some of the most crucial needs in B2B auth, OIDC was added and launched in 2014 to treat federated identity as a first-class concept within the OAuth protocol.
-OIDC introduces a standardized implementation, set of scopes, and data format for exchanging information about the user’s identity.
+Because these gaps limit OAuth’s ability to serve some of the most crucial needs in B2B auth, OpenID Connect was added and launched in 2014 to treat federated identity as a first-class concept within the OAuth protocol.
+OpenID Connect introduces a standardized implementation, set of scopes, and data format for exchanging information about the user’s identity.

 In this way, OAuth is a bit like sharing the key to your apartment.
 The key does not provide any assurance or verification of who is using it: anyone with the key can get in.
 This may work great for your dog walker or a neighbor you trust, but there are other kinds of assets you want to make sure only you can see.
 OIDC is more like the reception desk: in order to get in the building, one must prove who they are first by providing something like an ID, passport, or a list of personal details like name, birthday, and phone number.

 OIDC administers the identity logic necessary for proper authentication.
 It generates a proof of an identity for the user that applications can store and verify.
 And by piggybacking off the OAuth architecture, OIDC utilizes the same secure mechanisms to transport that identity data between applications, which means OIDC is a form of delegated authentication.